nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Plane**: A unit plane which can be assigned to be used in flights.
 * **Flight**: An activity with start and end locations, to which pilots, planes and crew can be assigned.

+## Appendix: Planned Enhancements

+1. **Feature flaw:** A resource entity can currently be linked to one flight through multiple links at once.
+   (e.g. Crew Member Ben can be linked to Flight SQ312 as both a Cabin Service Director and a Trainee)
+  - **Feature tweak:** We plan to change the crew entity to be linked to one flight through only one appointment at a time.
+This can be done by adding a new field labelled availability to the different resource classes in the model layer to prevent the same resource from being assigned to multiple flights at the same time.
+    The linkXYZtoFlight command will also be changed to check this additional field before creating the link if the resource entity is available or returning an error message if the resource entity is not available.
+Upon creation of the link, this command will also update the availability field of the resource entity to false.
+    The unlinkXYZtoFlight command will also be changed to update the availability field of the resource entity to true when the unlinking is successful.
+  - **Sample Error Message:** The resource entity is not available for the specified flight.